 UCSF Flow Cytometry Training Program

-If you analyze or sort infrequently and feel that it is not worth learning how to use these instruments, an option is to request Operator Assistance to have a Flow Core Staff member run your samples for you.
-Keep in mind, the Team's availability can be limited, this option will offer you less flexibility.
+If you analyze or sort cells (particles) infrequently and do not know how to use our cytometers, there is an option to request Operator Assistance and have a Flow Core Staff member help run your samples.
+Keep in mind, that the Team's availability can be limited, so using this option alone provides less flexibility.

-All New Users of Parnassus Flow Cytometry CoLab (PFCC) to make sure all users are aware of the facility policies and instrument procedures.
+Mandatory for ALL New Users of Parnassus Flow Cytometry CoLab (PFCC).
+This information session makes sure all users are aware of our facility policies, available training classes and iLab procedures (e.g., view/access specific schedules, book, change or cancel time slots).
 Please visit the New Users page for the initial steps to get started.
-Onboarding is considered the Basic Requirement for all Experienced Users who feel comfortable operating the instrument independently and collect quality and reproducible data.
 At the end of this session you should know:

 • Next steps to complete the New Users workflow